 Step 1 For Deviled Spider Web Eggs Begins In Your Instant Pot

-Please note that the recipe for these spider cobweb deviled eggs starts after you have already prepared your hard-boiled eggs.
+Please note that the recipe for these spider cobweb deviled eggs start after preparing your hard-boiled eggs.

-That will step you through the how-to create the beginning of a hard-boiled egg that looks like a spider web when you are done prepping it.
-It’s a fast process I promise!
+That will step you through the how-to to create the beginning of a hard-boiled egg that looks like a spider web when you are done prepping it.
+It’s a fast process, I promise!

 Lightly roll your egg on the counter with a little pressure to crack it all over but leave that eggshell on the soon-to-be creepy spiderweb eggs that are deviled!